-Requirement(s) Indicator(s) 2.2.1: The postgraduate dean and postgraduate education committee facilitate residency 2.2.1.1: The postgraduate dean and postgraduate education committee support residency programs in integrating the vision/mission in the context of the discipline. programs in meeting the specific standards for the discipline and in achieving the faculty of medicine vision/mission, including its social accountability mandate.
-2.2.1.2: The postgraduate dean and postgraduate education committee support residency programs in meeting the specific standards for the discipline.
-2.2.1.3: The postgraduate dean and postgraduate education committee identify social accountability as a priority and help build capacity within individual residency programs to meet the needs of the population(s) served.
+2.2.1: The postgraduate dean and postgraduate education committee facilitate residency programs in meeting the specific standards for the discipline and in achieving the faculty of medicine mission, including its social accountability mandate.

+- 2.2.1.1: The postgraduate dean and postgraduate education committee support residency programs in integrating the mission in the context of the discipline. - 2.2.1.2: The postgraduate dean and postgraduate education committee support residency programs in meeting the specific standards for the discipline. - 2.2.1.3: The postgraduate dean and postgraduate education committee identify social accountability as a priority and help build capacity within individual residency programs to meet the needs of the population(s) served. - 2.2.1.4: Where the postgraduate dean and postgraduate education committee are involved in the allocation of residency positions for individual programs, such allocation occurs in a fair and transparent manner, and with consideration of the needs of the population(s) served.

-2.2.1.4: Where the postgraduate dean and postgraduate education committee are involved in the allocation of residency positions for individual programs, such allocation occurs in a fair and transparent manner, and with consideration of the needs of the population(s) served.
-2.2.2: There are adequate resources and support to allow residency programs to meet accreditation standards.
-2.2.2.1: There is an effective process to identify resource needs and advocate for equitable allocation of resources for each residency program.
-2.2.2.2: There are written guidelines to ensure support for the program director, including administrative support and remuneration that provide flexibility to accommodate the variation in the size and complexity of residency programs.
-2.2.2.3: Residency programs have access to legal services, as appropriate.
-2.2.2.4: Residency programs have access to technology, such as videoconferencing and simulation facilities, and associated support staff.
-2.2.2.5 : Residency programs have access to central support for scholarly activities, including research, as appropriate.
-2.2.3: A confidential system of resident and teacher information management is maintained.
-2.2.3.1: There is an effective central policy for information management that addresses access, confidentiality, and information retention.
-2.2.3.2: There are up-to-date and confidential files for all residents and teachers, with procedures and practices to safeguard privacy and confidentiality.
+- 2.2.2: There are adequate resources and support to allow residency programs to meet accreditation standards. - 2.2.2.1: There is an effective process to identify resource needs and advocate for equitable allocation of resources for each residency program. - 2.2.2.2: There are written guidelines to ensure support for the program director, including administrative support and remuneration, which provide flexibility to accommodate the variation in the size and complexity of residency programs. - 2.2.2.3: Residency programs have access to legal services, as appropriate. - 2.2.2.4: Residency programs have access to technology, such as videoconferencing and simulation facilities, and associated support staff. - 2.2.2.5: Residency programs have access to central support for scholarly activities, including research, as appropriate. - 2.2.3: A confidential system of resident and teacher information management is maintained. - 2.2.3.1: There is an effective central policy for information management that addresses access, confidentiality, and information retention. - 2.2.3.2: There are up-to-date and confidential files for all residents and teachers, with procedures and practices to safeguard privacy and confidentiality.